-It was a beautiful morning so we opted to walk and explore the streets of the city on the way.
+It is a beautiful morning so we opt to walk and explore the streets of the city on the way.
 The walk between the two ports is somewhat hilly but short and easy to navigate thanks to well-placed signs.

 While Procida isn’t known for any specific cultural attractions, the Terra Murata is considered the island’s best historic site.
 As Procida’s oldest settlement and the highest point on the island, it has served as a fortress, a monastery and even a prison.

 But today, it’s the best spot for those postcard-perfect views of the island.

 Before descending the stairs down to the harbor, we head up the hill to take in the island’s best viewpoint along the walls of Terra Murata.